Udaykirancheera15/Threat_Detection_GNN/README.md

 - **GNS3 Integration**: Configure GNS3 connection parameters in `monitor_gns3.py`
 - **Threat Detection**: Adjust detection thresholds in `gnn_threat_detector.py`

+## 🛡️ Ethical Use & Disclaimer
+**Important**:  This project is designed for educational, research, and legitimate security testing purposes only.
+Users must:

+Only use on networks they own or have explicit permission to test Comply with all applicable laws and regulations
+Not use for malicious purposes or unauthorized network access Respect privacy and data protection requirements

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.